onnovalkering/brane/docs/quickstart/quickstart.md

     <sup>Figure 1: illustration of the word count application.</sup>
 </p>

 We have designed this quickstart to explain the development flow in Brane: first add the required functions to Brane by means of creating packages.
-Then write the data pipeline in the Bakery <abbr title="Domain-specific language">DSL</abbr>.
+Then write the final application in Bakery <abbr title="Domain-specific language">DSL</abbr>.

 The steps of this quickstart are categorized based on the performed tasks, and associated to the typical roles within Brane's [programming model](/brane/architecture#programming-model).
 There are three categories: